- Autumn and spring semesters

-The undergraduate course in Energy Systems provides graduates with the best qualifications needed for the profession.
+The undergraduate course in Energy Engineering provides graduates with the best qualifications needed for the profession.
 At the end of the interdisciplinary degree course, graduates earn the Bachelor of Engineering academic title.

-The course in Energy Systems encompasses a wide spectrum of core subjects in engineering and the natural sciences with a particular focus on mechanical engineering.
-From the end of the second year students can specialize in one of two specific fields offered in the department: Energy Systems Engineering or Building Automation Systems.
+The course in Energy Engineering encompasses a wide spectrum of core subjects in engineering and the natural sciences with a particular focus on mechanical engineering.
+From the end of the second year students can specialize in one of two specific fields offered in the department: Energy Systems or Building Services.
 Both specialization areas are application oriented and interdisciplinary, incorporating the traditional engineering disciplines mechanical engineering, electrical engineering, chemical engineering and civil engineering.

 The entire course is essentially based on a professional education that is in step with actual practice.
 This orientation is supported by the following:

 - Career oriented forms of testing: Project work in teams, preparation of project reports, presentations and colloquia

 - Numerous practical laboratory sessions and field trips